Last updated November 28, 2025

-The AMF may, at its absolute discretion, amend any part of these terms of use at any time.
-Each time you use the AMF's on-line services, please check whether the clicSÉQUR terms of use and the special conditions have been updated by referring to the “Last updated” above.
-You will be bound by any changes made.
+The AMF may, at its sole discretion, modify any portions of these terms of use at any time.
+Each time you use AMF E-Services, refer to the “Last updated” date above to see whether the Government Authentication or clicSÉQUR terms of use and the specific terms and conditions have been updated.
+You will be bound by any changes are made to them.

-The AMF may, at its discretion, suspend, cease or limit the use of any portion of the on-line services at any time without notice or liability.
+The AMF may, at its discretion, suspend, discontinue or restrict the use of any portion of AMF E-Services at any time without notice or liability.

-Use of the AMF's on-line services requiring authentication through clicSÉQUR does not change the legal qualification of the related requests or obligations.
-You will still be responsible for providing accurate information at all times and complying with all obligations incumbent upon you under applicable laws.
-All instructions or information provided through the AMF's on-line services will be deemed to have been given by you and should be carefully entered and reviewed.
+Using AMF E-Services requiring authentication through the Government Authentication Service and clicSÉQUR does not change how applications, requests or obligations so assumed are legally characterized.
+You will continue to be responsible for providing accurate information at all times and complying with all your obligations under the applicable laws.
+All instructions or information you provide by means of AMF E-Services will be deemed given by you and should therefore be carefully entered and reviewed by you.

 AMF's responsibility

 Although the AMF goes to great lengths to keep its portal reliable and secure, it cannot guarantee that the system will operate without interruption.
-In the event such an interruption occurs, the user will not be released from legal or regulatory obligations.
-The AMF's Information Centre can provide assistance during business hours from 9:00 a.m. to 4:30 p.m., Monday to Friday.
+Such interruptions, if they occur, will not relieve users of their statutory or regulatory obligations.
+The AMF Information Centre is available from 9:00 a.m. to 4:30 p.m., Monday through Friday, to assist you.

-The AMF reserves the right to withdraw access from a user who fails to comply with the terms of use.
+The AMF reserves the right to revoke the access of any users who fail to comply with the terms of use.

-The laws of Québec and Canada shall apply and any dispute resulting from these terms of use shall be presented before a court of Québec or a federal court.
+The laws of Québec and the federal laws of Canada apply, and any dispute resulting from these terms of use will be submitted to a court of Québec or a federal court of Canada.

-Under certain circumstances, the AMF may provide hyperlinks to other third party sites.
-The AMF is not able to alter, update, or control the content of these websites accessed by hyperlink or other means.
-The AMF does not approve the content of such sites and is not responsible for the products and services they offer.
-When you leave the AMF's on-line services, you may no longer be protected by a secure connection.
-Accordingly, you should carefully read the terms of use and privacy policies of other sites you visit.
+Under certain circumstances, the AMF may provide hyperlinks to other sites.
+The AMF cannot alter, update, or control the content of such hyperlinked or otherwise linked websites.
+The AMF does not approve, and is not responsible for, the content of such sites and/or the products and services they offer.
+When you leave AMF E-Services, you will cease to benefit from the protection of a secure connection.
+Be sure to read the terms of use and privacy policies of the next site you visit.

 Intellectual property

-The form and content of this AMF website are protected by copyright law and Quebec, Canadian and foreign intellectual property law.
-Unless otherwise stated, all information available on this website is the property of the AMF.
-AMF trademarks, names and logos, whether registered or not, are also the property of the AMF.
+The form and content of this AMF website are protected by copyright law and Quebec, Canadian federal, and foreign intellectual property law.
+Unless otherwise indicated, all information available on this website is the property of the AMF.
+All registered and unregistered AMF trademarks, names and logos are also the property of the AMF.

 Digital signature

-When you use our E-Services, the AMF may sometimes send you documents bearing a signature known as a digital signature.
-With this signature, the person sending you a document by e-mail can confirm his identity, guarantee its integrity and establish a permanent link between the document and the signer.
+When you use AMF E-Services, the AMF may sometimes send you a document bearing a signature known as a digital signature.
+This signature allows a person who sends you a document by e-mail to confirm their identity, guarantee their integrity and establish a permanent link between the document and the signer.

 Legal value of a digital signature

-A digital signature on an electronic document carries the same legal value as a handwritten signature, pursuant to An Act to establish a legal framework for information technology This link will open in a new window.
+A digital signature on an electronic document carries the same legal value as a signature affixed to a written document, pursuant to an Act to establish a legal framework for information technology This link will open in a new window.

 How to validate a digital signature

-To validate a digital signature, your Adobe® software, which helps you to open electronic documents, needs to be configured.
-Otherwise, it will not be possible to validate the digital signature or incorrect messages such as “Validity Unknown” will be generated.
+To validate a digital signature, your Adobe® software, which enables you to open electronic documents, needs to be configured.
+Otherwise, you will be unable to validate the digital signature or will receive erroneous messages such as “Validity Unknown”.

-We urge you to consult the section How to Validate a Digital Signature Applied to a PDF Document This link will open in a new window with Adobe on the Notarius website to determine how to configure Adobe® or verify its configuration.
+We suggest you consult the section How to Validate a Digital Signature Applied to a PDF Document This link will open in a new window with Adobe on the Notarius website for the procedure for configuring or checking the configuration of your Adobe® software.

 Technical requirements

-To make our on-line services easier to use, prevent dysfunctions and optimize functionality, the following browsers are supported:
+To make AMF E-Services easier to use, prevent malfunctions and optimize functionality, the following browsers are supported:

 Privacy policy